kalxas/rasdaman/doc/main/02_inst-guide.rst

 -----------------------

 In cloud environments, IP addresses are maintained dynamically and can change for a given host between reboots.
-Hence, when growing a rasda­man federation by launching new VMs care must be taken that the in- and outpeers received the proper current IP address.
+Hence, when growing a rasdaman federation by launching new VMs care must be taken that the in- and outpeers received the proper current IP address.